ritvaj/b2b-saas-user-activation-analysis/README.md

 - product adoption
 - long-term revenue potential

 Activation is critical because it represents the moment users transition from exploration to real value realization.
-Persistent failure to activate typically signals unclear value, perceived effort, or decision friction, rather than acquisition issues.
+Persistent failure to activate typically reflects unclear value, perceived effort, or decision friction, rather than acquisition or onboarding deficiencies.

 ---